Loss Aversion and Market Crashes

 Date Written: January 8, 2019

-This study proposes a rational expectation equilibrium model of crashes in an economy with information asymmetry and loss averse speculators.
-We obtain a state-dependent linear optimal trading strategy, which makes the equilibrium price tractable for the first time in such an economy.
-The model predicts nonlinear market depth and the fact that small shocks to fundamentals (e.g., supply or informational shocks) can cause abrupt price movements.
+This study proposes a rational expectation equilibrium model of stock market crashes with information asymmetry and loss averse speculators.
+We obtain a state-dependent linear optimal trading strategy, which makes the equilibrium price tractable.
+The model predicts nonlinear market depth and the result that small shocks to fundamentals (e.g., supply or informational shocks) can cause abrupt price movements.
 We demonstrate that short-sale constraints intensify asset price collapses relative to upward movements.
 The model also generates contagion between uncorrelated assets.
-These results reflect the main puzzling features observed during market crashes, namely abrupt and asymmetric price movements, not driven by major news events, coupled with a spillover effect between unrelated markets.
+These results are consistent with the main puzzling features observed during market crashes, namely abrupt and asymmetric price movements that are not driven by major news events but coupled with a spillover effect between unrelated markets.

 Keywords: contagion; information asymmetry; loss aversion; market crashes; short-sale constraints